Daniel Korski won’t face Tory party probe over groping allegations

 Writing in The Times, Ms Goodwin urged others who may have “had similar experiences” with Mr Korski to come forward.

-She described how during a meeting with Mr Korski, 15 years her junior, he made an “awkwardly flirtatious” comment about her sunglasses before resting his feet on the edge of her chair and “leaning back so that I could get a clear view of his crotch”.
+She described how during a meeting with Mr Korski, who is 15 years her junior, he made an “awkwardly flirtatious” comment about her sunglasses before resting his feet on the edge of her chair and “leaning back so that I could get a clear view of his crotch”.

 As the pair stood up at the end of the meeting, Ms Goodwin said Mr Korski stepped toward her and “suddenly put his hand on my breast”.